AlexWorx/ALib-Class-Library/docs/pages/alib_mod_contmono.md

 The explanation should be given as step-by-step recipe:
 1. Class \c Configuration provides the method
-   \alib{config::Configuration;RegisterType<typename TVMeta>()}.
+   \alib{variables::Configuration;RegisterType<typename TVMeta>()}.
    This method does only take one single template parameter, and no run-time parameters.
    The template parameter has to specify a type that is derived from virtual abstract base type
-   \alib{config;VMeta}.
+   \alib{variables;VMeta}.
 2. The type registration method creates an instance of this type, and this is the only instance of this class ever created.
 It invokes a first virtual function, namely
-   \alib{config;VMeta::typeName}.
+   \alib{variables;VMeta::typeName}.
 This is the name of the "variable type" that class
    \b Configuration just was acknowledged of.
-The returned name is used as a key for an internal hash map that carries all meta-information singletons of all registered types (see field \alib{config;Configuration::types}).
+The returned name is used as a key for an internal hash map that carries all meta-information singletons of all registered types (see field \alib{variables;Configuration::types}).
-3. If you look at the \alib{config;VMeta;virtual interface of type VMeta}, the strategy already becomes clear, as we find methods \b size(), \b construct() and \b destruct().
+3. If you look at the \alib{variables;VMeta;virtual interface of type VMeta}, the strategy already becomes clear, as we find methods \b size(), \b construct() and \b destruct().
    But let's continue to the end.
 4. With any overloaded method that "declares" a configuration variable, the typeName is somehow provided.
-With that type name, a pointer to the meta-info singleton is received from the hash map and attached to the newly created string tree \alib{config::detail;Entry}.
+With that type name, a pointer to the meta-info singleton is received from the hash map and attached to the newly created string tree \alib{variables::detail;Entry}.
 5. A next field in the entry is a pointer to the data.
-Using the information given with virtual method \alib{config;VMeta::size}, an appropriate piece of memory is retrieved from the pool allocator.
-This memory is passed to the method \alib{config;VMeta::construct} and with that the declaration of the variable is done.
+Using the information given with virtual method \alib{variables;VMeta::size}, an appropriate piece of memory is retrieved from the pool allocator.
+This memory is passed to the method \alib{variables;VMeta::construct} and with that the declaration of the variable is done.
    \note In theory this should be called a \b definition of the variable, not a declaration.
-         But camp \alib_config considers variables as defined only after at least a default value was written from any variable source, even though from the C++ perspective, the constructor of the custom type has run.
+         But camp \alib_variables considers variables as defined only after at least a default value was written from any variable source, even though from the C++ perspective, the constructor of the custom type has run.
-6. When a variable is deleted, \alib{config;VMeta::destruct} is called and then
+6. When a variable is deleted, \alib{variables;VMeta::destruct} is called and then
-   \alib{config;VMeta::size} is invoked again and its value passed to the pool allocator for freeing the object.
+   \alib{variables;VMeta::size} is invoked again and its value passed to the pool allocator for freeing the object.

 This approach imposes only one restriction to the custom types that are usable with run-time variables offered by that \alibmod_nl: The alignment of the types must not exceed what is specified as the fixed alignment used by the pool-allocator.
-Class \alib{config;Configuration}
+Class \alib{variables;Configuration}
-uses the default-value of the template parameter \p{TAlignment}, which is defined by compiler symbol \ref ALIB_MONOMEM_POOLALLOCATOR_DEFAULT_ALIGNMENT.
+uses the default-value of the template parameter \p{TAlignment}, which is defined by the compiler-symbol \ref ALIB_MONOMEM_POOLALLOCATOR_DEFAULT_ALIGNMENT.
 If greater alignments are needed, the library and its using code entities have to be compiled with specifying this symbol.
 But common use-cases of configuration variables do not require greater alignments for custom types.